-The Raffle will be drawn on this coming Sunday the 29th January, 2023 at 2pm.
+The Raffle will be drawn on this coming Sunday the 29th of January, 2023 at 2 pm.

-Due to our varied projects these hand crafted raffle prize items aren't only being worked on in the studio, as more often than not, these pieces will be taken to members homes to spend their own time on perfecting them.
-This is wonderful as it gives members free reign with a great time filler to feel that all encompassing and immersive experience that sewing creates.
+Due to our varied projects these hand-crafted raffle prize items aren’t only being worked on in the studio, as more often than not, these pieces will be taken to members’ homes to spend their own time on perfecting them.
+This is wonderful as it gives members free rein with a great time filler to feel that all-encompassing and immersive experience that sewing creates.

 Embroidery truly lends itself to be a delightful method for combating loneliness, raising wellbeing and providing that sense of achievement.
 All essential prerequisites for keeping Mental Health on an even keel.

-There are many reasons embroidery is a great past time as it releases the neurotransmitter dopamine, which often presents as low in people with chronic depression or anxiety.
-Dopamine is often referred to as the "feel good" hormone which brings feelings of joy and happiness.
-Embroidery, like other art and crafts can also boost self awareness, so there is a lot to like about it.
+There are many reasons embroidery is a great pastime as it releases the neurotransmitter dopamine, which often presents as low in people with chronic depression or anxiety.
+Dopamine is often referred to as the “feel good” hormone which brings feelings of joy and happiness.
+Embroidery, like other arts and crafts, can also boost self-awareness, so there is a lot to like about it.

 The Mental Health benefits are quite vast as embroidery gives so much.
-It'a a great project to focus energies on that ends up with a wonderful finished piece thats leaves you with an enormous sense of achievement.
+It’s a great project to focus energies on that ends up with a wonderful finished piece that leaves you with an enormous sense of achievement.

 Where did embroidery originate?

 Embroidery is the craft of decorating fabric or other materials using a needle to apply thread or yarn.
 The word embroidery comes from the French word broderie, meaning embellishment.
 In various forms, embroidery has existed since the production of fabric.
-While embroidery is practiced across the world, its origin stems from China and the Near East.
-Early embroidery can actually be traced back to Cro-Magnon days or 30,000 B.C.
-Archeological finds from this time period reveals fossilized remains of heavily hand-stitched and decorated clothing.
+While embroidery is practised across the world, its origin stems from China and the Near East.
+Early embroidery can be traced back to Cro-Magnon days or 30,000 B.C.
+Archaeological finds from this period reveal fossilized remains of heavily hand-stitched and decorated clothing.

 Later, in 18th century England and its colonies, embroidery was a skill marking a girl’s passage into womanhood as well as conveying rank and social standing.
 Soon after, however, the development of the embroidery machine and mass production came about in stages during the Industrial Revolution.